Let's Go Live! (Or Not)

 What Doesn’t Warrant Going Live?

-Routine events that run long and involve a lot of repetition are not good choices for live streaming.
+Routine events that run long and involve a lot of repetition are not good choices for livestreaming.
 Promotions, award ceremonies and change of command are not worth the high bandwidth and low engagement.
 Highlight videos will retain and magnify all those smaller moments without becoming dull.

-It's better to save social media live streaming for truly significant, attention-grabbing moments.
+It's better to save social media livestreaming for truly significant, attention-grabbing moments.

-Set Up Your Stream for Success
+How Do I Set Up My Stream for Success?

 If you decide your program is fit for a livestream, it's time to set things up properly.
 Before you go live, explore each of these steps related to the tone, host, setting, platform and promotion to gain and sustain an audience eager for more.